-An RSA-PTI Resource | Discusses the reasons for disclosure of a disability (when accommodations are needed for an individual to have meaningful participation in a community setting) and how to approach it.
-This tip sheet from NYS Transition Partners provides information on understanding the purpose in disclosing, knowing how much and when to disclose, and how be comfortable talking about one’s disability with others.
+This tip sheet from NYS Transition Partners that provides information on understanding the purpose in disclosing, knowing how much and when to disclose, and how to be comfortable talking about one’s disability with others.

-This webinar from NAPTAC (in collaboration with RAISE) discusses how being a person with a disability life can have many adversities and barriers, and how those in the disabled community want others to understand them and accept their differences.
-Focuses on how to emotionally prepare onself to handle difficult situations in life.
+This webinar from NAPTAC and RAISE discusses how being a person with a disability life can have many adversities and barriers, and how those in the disabled community want others to accept their differences. *

 This toolkit shares ways to implement youth engagement activities and incorporate youth voice into every part of an organization.
 This toolkit will help you find a starting place, identify next steps and activities, and give you an idea of what youth engagement can look like in Parent Centers. *

 Visual factsheet to explain Self-Advocacy.